Community Living Supports Open Grant Opportunity

-CLS is a holistic and culturally responsive service that builds on the strengths and aspirations of people with severe mental health conditions, working together to create meaningful goals and personal change for a fulfilling life within their communities.
+CLS is a holistic and culturally responsive program that builds on the strengths and aspirations of people with severe mental health conditions, working together to create meaningful goals and personal change for a fulfilling life within their communities.

-Stage One - Housing and Accommodation Support Initiative (HASI) and CLS Service Model Review
+Stage one - Housing and Accommodation Support Initiative (HASI) and CLS Service Model Review

 In preparation for the 2025-26 open grant opportunity, the Branch partnered with the Agency of Clinical Innovation (ACI) and H4 Consulting to engage key stakeholders to review and refresh the HASI/CLS service model.